This guide covers everything you need to market your managed service/IT support business.

 (Remember from our copywriting, declare the problem.)

 Firstly, if you are anything like me you see something new and shiny.
 You want it.
 You buy it thinking that it is going to solve all your problems.
 Life and your reality will be ever transformed by the solution the product or service offers.

-This book offers a solution to a problem.
-The knowledge within can give you a better understanding of how to use video marketing to your advantage.
+This post offers a solution to a problem.
+The knowledge within can give you a better understanding of how to use content marketing to your advantage.